Fragility-aware Classification for Understanding Risk and Improving Generalization

 where $y \in \{-1, 1\}$ is the label.
 For observation $\BFx$, if $\ell(\BFx, y) > 1$, the classifier makes false predictions for this sample.
 Moreover, the hinge loss is also interpreted as the margin-maximization loss notably for SVM.
 Therefore, the value of the hinge loss also reveals the distance between the sample and the decision boundary and reflects the confidence level of the false prediction.
 Therefore, we can also define the FI based on the hinge loss as

-The distribution $\phat_\ell$ is the empirical distribution of the hinge loss upon samples.
+The distribution $\phat$ is the empirical distribution of data.
 The FI based on the hinge loss inherits all the properties of risk aversion and tail risk from the original FI.
 It indicates the risk of large hinge loss values, which means the risk of large margin violations.
-Regarding the target $\tau$, it can be set based on $\mathbb{E}_{\phat_\ell}[\ell]$ for sure.
-Notice that $1$ is the threshold of correct and incorrect prediction, so $\tau = 1$ is also a natural choice.
+Regarding the target $\tau$, it can be set based on $\mathbb{E}_{\phat}[\ell]$ for sure.
+Since the threshold of correct and incorrect prediction is 1, $\tau = 1$ is also a natural choice.

 Unlike the FI based on the ranking error, the FI based on the hinge loss is sample-wise instead of sample-pair-wise.
 Since the basic criterion changes, it is hard to compare the FI in \eqref{eq:fi_hinge} with AUC or ranking-error-based FI.
 However, recall that the hinge loss is a surrogate loss for the $0-1$ loss, which is equivalent to the accuracy.
-Therefore, we can make a connection between the hinge-loss-based and accuracy.
+Therefore, we can make a connection between the hinge loss and accuracy.
 As mentioned

 Therefore, the hinge loss plays the same role as the ranking error in AUC.
 This also implies that the relationship between hinge-loss-based FI and accuracy is similar to the relationship between ranking-error-based FI and AUC.
-The insights and properties such as Theorem \ref{thm:fi_properties} remain in the context of hinge loss and accuracy.
+The insights and properties such as Theorem \ref{theorem:fi_properties} remain in the context of hinge loss and accuracy.
 For conciseness, we do not enumerate these insights here.

 Even though we mainly focus on hinge loss as an example, for many general loss functions like cross-entropy loss or square loss, their values also convey information about the quality of prediction.
 Therefore, a similar argument can be applied to the FI based on these loss functions.